-So here it is - the kingdom of magnificent Bengal tigers in pictures.
-Even more - some of them as you will see on the next pages, are very rare white tigers!
+So here you are - the kingdom of magnificent Bengal tigers.
+And we promise even more - some of them as you will see on the next pages, are very rare white tigers!
 The bottom line - you are in the right place to experience the raw beauty of these "royal" animals....

-These Bengal tiger pictures were taken in Tenerife (Canary Islands) - correspondingly in the Loro Parque and Jungle Park – two impressive enclaves of "engineered" wilderness in these Happy Islands.
+These pictures were taken in Tenerife (Canary Islands) - correspondingly in the Loro Parque and Jungle Park – two impressive enclaves of "engineered" wilderness in these Happy Islands.

-You may agree with me that the safest meeting with these kings of wilderness is when comfortably sitting in front of a computer :-).
+You may agree with me that the safest meeting with these kings of wilderness is when you are comfortably sitting in front of a computer :-).
 And the best is that in the safety of your room, you can look at them "eye-to-eye"….

-Bengal tigers for long were admired for their beauty, power and might and fierce hunting skills (to make the list short).
+Bengal tigers for long were admired for their beauty, power, might, and fierce hunting skills (to make the list short).

 Many Bengal tigers in zoo parks are "genetically polluted" hybrids, as a result of inter-breeding with Siberian tigers.
 This practice unfortunately spills also to the conservation efforts when sometimes hybrid captive-bred tiger cubes are released into the wilderness.

-Regrettably poaching activity is more than decimating wild population of tigers.
-We just have to hope and keep crossed fingers that these beautiful animals will survive as a species in the nature despite relentless pressure from what we call "civilization" (sometimes I feel more appropriate name will be: "uncivilized civilization").
+Regrettably, poaching activity is more than decimating the wild population of tigers.
+We just have to hope and keep crossed fingers that these beautiful animals will survive as a species in nature despite relentless pressure from what we call "civilization" (sometimes I feel a more appropriate name will be: "uncivilized civilization").

 Hoping for the best, in the mean-time let’s enjoy these beauties and beasts.
-You may also admit seeing these tiger pictures that the "engineered" wilderness seems to stand up to the real meaning of "wilderness" – at least in these too zoo parks.
-Frankly - I have always mixed feelings regarding the old dilemma – watching animals in the nature or in zoo parks.
+You may also admit seeing these tiger pictures that the "engineered" wilderness seems to stand up to the real meaning of "wilderness" – at least in these two zoo parks.
+Frankly - I have always mixed feelings regarding the old dilemma – watching animals in nature or in zoo parks.
 The first option has well-known limitations ($$$), the second one often brings feelings of sorrow when we realize that for our pleasure, we are "cutting wings" of these mighty creatures.